gluethegiant/gtg-rack/README.md

 Bus Route also contains an optional integrated sample delay on each send.
 These delays can be used for latency compensation.
 For example, most effect modules in VCV Rack will create a latency of only one sample.
-If you route to an effect on the orange bus, you could add a one sample delay to your red bus to keep your audio in perfect sync.
+If you route to a single effect on the orange bus, you could add a one sample delay to your red bus to keep your audio in perfect sync.
-This latency compensation of one sample is hardly noticeable, but some effects, including external plugins, can require latency compensation to prevent unwanted phase or other issues.
+This latency compensation of one sample is hardly noticeable, but some effects, including external plugins, can require latency compensation to prevent unwanted phase.
 When latency is not documented by a plugin, a scope can be used to detect and correct for latency.

 The integrated sample delays can also be used to create effects based on millisecond delays, or subtle time shifts on a bus or a mix group.
-These delays are limited to 999 samples so they can be light on resources and set easily (use CTRL to improve the accuracy of a VCV Rack knob).
+These delays are limited to 999 samples so they can be light on resources and set with sample accuracy.

-* Three stereo sends for use with modular bus mixers
+* Three stereo sends
-* Three stereo returns for use with modular bus mixers
+* Three stereo returns
-* Three sample delay lines, one on each stereo bus send, for up to 999 samples of latency compensation
+* Three sample delay lines, one on each stereo bus send, with up to 999 samples of delay

 Note: manually connect outputs to inputs on all buses that need pass through.
-To merge the audio of sends and returns onto buses, the Exit Bus and Enter Bus modules can be used.

 ### 6. Enter Bus

-For advanced routing or loop backs from different buses, this utility module merges audio onto any bus.
+For advanced routing, including loop backs from send effects, this utility module merges audio onto any bus.

 * Three stereo inputs to three stereo buses
+* Three bus input level knobs

 ### 7. Exit Bus

-For advanced routing or a simple extension panel to expose the outputs of any modular bus mixer module.
+For advanced routing or a simple extension panel to expose the outputs of any bus module or bus mix.

 * Three stereo outputs from three stereo buses

+### 8. Road

+Road will get your buses from mix groups to master effects and final output.

+* 6 bus inputs (18 stereo buses) to one bus output (3 stereo buses)

 ### 8. Bus Depot

 This module is placed at the end of your bus mixer chains.
-The stereo outputs can then be connected to the left and right channels on your audio device.
+When it is your only Bus Depot, or the last one, the stereo outputs are typically connected to the left and right channels of your audio device.

-The provided aux inputs can be used to chain Bus Depot modules or to attached any other sound source, including the outputs of a different mixer.
+In addition to providing a master stereo output, Bus Depot adds vu meters and faders to mix groups.
+In these cases, the bus output from Bus Depot is connected to Road or to another mix chain (although the stereo output can also be connected to the aux input of another Bus Depot when bus routing is not needed).

-Bus Depot has an on button that controls an auto fader on the output.
+Bus Depot's on button controls an auto fader.
-By changing the speed knob, the fader can go from providing a 20 millisecond pop filter to a long fade of up to 17 seconds.
+By changing the fader speed knob, the fades can go from providing a 20 millisecond pop filter to a long fade up or down of up to 17 seconds.

-* Sums three stereo buses to the left and right stereo outputs
-* Master level control with CV
+* Master level knob (applies level to all outputs) with CV input
 * Aux input that accepts stereo, mono, or polyphonic cables
 * Aux level control
+* Left and right stereo output from the sum of three stereo buses and aux input
+* Bus output (with aux input added to red bus)
 * Left and right peak meters with a brief hold on peaks over 0dB
 * Each meter light represents -6dB
 * Output on/off button with a linear auto fader
-* Auto fader speed knob from 20 milliseconds to 17 seconds with CV
+* Auto fader speed knob, with CV input, sets fades from 20 milliseconds to 17 seconds

-## More Information

-For more information about these rack modules, see the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki).
-You can also open an issue or contact the author on the VCV Rack Community forum.

 ## Copyrights, Trademarks, Licenses, Etc.